BenCarey88/scheduler/notes/refactoring.rst

 Then:

-* Outliner is just Categories
+* Outliner is just Categories [actually now I probably want outliner is everything]
 * Task View is Tasks and TaskGroups